Lee Yoon-hyung: Death

 Her cause of death was originally reported in both American and South Korean media as a car crash due to the social stigma against suicide, but the actual details were subsequently published after inquiries by reporters from The Korea Times.

 At the time of her death, Lee was a graduate student at the New York University Steinhardt School of Culture, Education, and Human Development, and her father was in the United States undergoing treatment for lung cancer.
 A doorman at her building told reporters that she sometimes stayed in her apartment for a week at a time, and there were reports that her father had forbidden her to marry her middle-class Korean boyfriend.

 At the time of her death, Lee had a personal fortune of more than £100 million (US$157 million).

 Personal life

 In 2003, it was revealed that she owned $191 million of Samsung stock.

-In her spare time, she was very keen on car racing and many extreme sports.
-She also launched a personal blog to show her daily life to the public and it became very popular in South Korea.
+In her spare time, she participated in car racing and extreme sports.
+She maintained a personal blog about her daily life, which was widely read in South Korea.